octetsplicer/RHUBARBCIPHER/README.md

 It includes an optional decoy feature which allows users to specify a decoy file and generate a set of decoy keys in addition to the real keys.
 Size similarity between the decoy file and the real file is strictly enforced.

-*Although RHUBARBCIPHER should technically work on larger files, it is only recommended for smaller files (e.g. less than < 15000KiB) due to the time taken to encrypt/decrypt data.*
+*Although RHUBARBCIPHER should technically work on larger files, it is only recommended for smaller files (e.g. less than < 15000KiB) due to the amount of time taken to encrypt/decrypt data.
+The size of all keys combined is substantially greater than that of the original data.
+Additionally, the encryption or decryption of large files could potentially require more memory than your computer has available.
+For this reason, RHUBARBCIPHER should be used with caution.*

 ## Dependencies
 * Ruby >= 2.5.5 (RHUBARBCIPHER has not been tested on anything below 2.5.5)